yijiawen1203/dataset_summary/readme.md

 the employment data in the metropolitan areas in the U.S. **I download the data here and use it in my dissertation** https://www.bls.gov/cew/downloadable-data-files.htm

+**the meaning of the column names in the downloaded csv file**:https://www.bls.gov/cew/additional-resources/open-data/csv-data-slices.htm

 topic modeling tutorial
 ==